Texas TOD Deed vs. Lady Bird Deed

 Texas lady bird deeds work by conveying the property to new owners—called remainder beneficiaries—at the death of the current owner—called the life tenant.
 The current owner/life tenant reserves an interest called a life estate that allows the life tenant to use the property during his or her life.
 This life estate is enhanced in the sense that it allows the life tenant to retain complete control over the property during life, including the ability to unwind the life estate.
 This enhanced control gives the lady bird deed is proper legal name—enhanced life estate deed.

-Lady bird deeds are only used in Texas, Florida, Michigan, Vermont, and West Virginia.
+Lady bird deeds are only used in a handful of states, including Texas, Florida, and Michigan.
 They are not authorized by statute, but have a solid basis in common law and practice and have been recognized by Medicaid agencies in these states.
 Although lady bird deeds are not specifically authorized by the Texas Statutes, they are well-established estate planning tools for Texas property owners.

 Overview of Transfer-on-Death Deeds

 Transfer-on-death (TOD) deeds are a newer form of deed that is rapidly gaining in popularity among state legislatures.
 They were first authorized in Texas in 2015.